objectiser/java-agent-original/README.md

 ### Frameworks

-NOTE: Currently the ByteMan rules for installing tracing filters/interceptors into the following frameworks is contained in this agent.
+NOTE: Currently the ByteMan rules for installing tracing filters/interceptors into the following frameworks is contained in this repository.
 However in the future the aim would be to move the rules to their associated framework integration projects, meaning that the rules would be detected only when the integration artifact is added to the classpath.